surveycto/search-select-one/README.md

 ## Description

-This builds on the [baseline-select_one fieldplugin](https://github.com/surveycto/baseline-select_one), adding the ability to filter the options.You can either download and use this as-is, or you can use it as a starting template when creating your own field plug-in for a select_one field.
+This builds on the [baseline-select_one fieldplugin](https://github.com/surveycto/baseline-select_one), adding the ability to ***filter*** the options by searching when using the default and minimal appearance.

 [![Download now](extras/download-button.png)](https://github.com/surveycto/search-select-one/raw/master/search-select-one.fieldplugin.zip)